blomstertj/root/Tutorials/Linux/Sync Google Drive with grive2/README.md

 Now type in this (Don’t forget the # symbol and don’t forget to replace ‘username’ with your own username):
 ```
 #Sync Google Drive Every 15 Minutes
-*/15 * * * * grive --path “/home/username/Google Drive” >/dev/null 2>&1
+*/15 * * * * pgrep grive >/dev/null || grive --path "/home/tanner/Google Drive" >/dev/null 2>&1
 ```
 So it looks like so:

 ![alt text](https://raw.githubusercontent.com/blomstertj/root/master/Tutorials/Linux/Sync%20Google%20Drive%20with%20grive2/schedule_sync_4.png)

 So the first line is just a description of what the next line does for documentation purposes so later if you make your own cron jobs you can see what each is for.
-The next line translates to Every 15 minute of every hour of every day of every month of every day of the week sync Grive or Google Drive.
-So basically every 15 minutes sync Google Drive to your sync folder.
-Then `>/dev/null 2>&1` on the end basically makes it so there is no output of the command so you don’t see a terminal window pop up every 15 minutes.
+The next line is the command to run, the first part determines when to run the following command.  `pgrep grive >/dev/null` will check if grive is already running, then `||` means OR and then `grive --path "/home/tanner/Google Drive" >/dev/null 2>&1` will run grive to sync to your folder.
+Combined, this will check if grive is running and if it is, it will quit and not sync then wait until the next interval; but, if it's not running then it will start sync.
+This gives us protection against very large files that are syncing or slow internet connections.

 Now press `Control Key and X` then press `Y` then press `Enter` to save.
 Then you’ll see this message: `“crontab: installing new crontab”` in your terminal.